 1829.
 Baltimore & Ohio Railroad's Carrollton Viaduct, first masonry railroad bridge in country, crossed Gwynn's Falls.

 1829, July 2.
-Oblate Sisters of Providence established in Baltimore as first order of African-American nuns in Roman Catholic Church.
+Elizabeth Lange, Maria Balas, Rosine Boegue, and Theresa Duchemin took their vows and established the Oblate Sisters of Providence in Baltimore, first order of African-American nuns in Roman Catholic Church.

 1829-1830.
 Daniel Martin (anti-Jackson), governor.